TahaTabatabaei/react-tutorial-solutions/README.md

     We build a scenario which leads to draw.
     It passes.

+## test mid game:
+    There is an option which you could draw back your moves.
+The game provides a button per move.
+This tests look to see if buttons work fine.
+    It passes.

 At the fianl step, the `tearDown` function closes driver.

 The project forked from [here](https://github.com/harman052/react-tutorial-solutions) and my project link is [this](https://github.com/TahaTabatabaei/react-tutorial-solutions).